MicrosoftDocs/power-platform/power-platform/guidance/coe/setup-almaccelerator.md

 GitHub org secrets will be used to make API calls to import and export solutions, and to interact with Dataverse.
 Secrets are the recommended way of storing sensitive information.

 GitHub supports org secrets and repository-level secrets.
 If you have a paid plan, all the secrets created at the org level can be used by private repositories as well.
 That's the advantage of having a paid plan.
-Otherwise, the admin has to create secrets for each repository.<!--note from editor: Edit okay?
-I assume the secret won't be applicable to all the repos at once.-->
+Otherwise, the admin has to create secrets for each repository.

 Learn more: [GitHub Team offerings](https://docs.github.com/free-pro-team@latest/github/getting-started-with-github/githubs-products#github-team).